 According to research, trust between staff members is key to cultivating a positive school climate.
 And yet, because of the complexity of human relationships, trust can be one of the most difficult things to foster in our often-stressful educational environments.

 Scientists who study trust have found that one of its most important components is benevolent intentions towards another person.
-In other words, if we believe that a colleague’s actions directed at us are motivated by kindness and understanding, then we are more likely to trust that colleague—even when he or she falls through on a commitment or doesn’t perform the best.
+In other words, if we believe that a colleague’s actions directed at us are motivated by kindness and understanding, then we are more likely to trust that colleague—even when they fall through on a commitment or doesn’t perform the best.

 So how can we build benevolent intentions within ourselves and between each other?
 One of the most effective ways might be by simply saying “thank you.”